marcus-pham/mwswps/book/inspecting.md

 ### Inspecting Web Page with Chrome Developer Tool

-In this chapter we will go in deep detail how to use `Chrome Developer Tool` to inspect web page.
+At step 1, we will go in deep detail how to use `Chrome Developer Tool` to inspect web page.

 At end of this chapter you will understand how to do inspecting web page and have clear strategies to scrape data from HTML page.